 AACR Early-career Hill Day

-The AACR Early-career Hill Day is an annual event that brings a group of AACR Associate members to Washington, D.C., to advocate for robust, sustained and predictable funding for cancer research and biomedical science through the National Institutes of Health (NIH) and the National Cancer Institute (NCI), on behalf of early-career cancer researchers.
-In 2021, Hill Day will be held virtually, on February 24-25, 2021, to protect the health of all participants due to the COVID-19 pandemic.
+The AACR Early-career Hill Day is an annual event that brings a group of AACR Associate members to advocate for robust, sustained and predictable funding for cancer research and biomedical science through the National Institutes of Health (NIH) and the National Cancer Institute (NCI), on behalf of early-career cancer researchers.
 Over the course of more than 50 total congressional visits during a single day, participants are able to stress how important it is to invest in the future of cancer research and provide their own personal perspectives as the investigators whose careers may be most impacted by the support of this essential funding.
 Participants receive support from AACR staff and are accompanied by one or more established investigators with significant advocacy experience.
 This event is an important opportunity for the AACR’s Associate members to engage in advocacy at the federal level and educate lawmakers on the progress and promise in cancer research.

 In addition to receiving advocacy training in advance of the event, all participants will have the opportunity to hear from a NCI/NIH representative and a member of Congress, and/or his/her legislative staff, about the current state of biomedical research funding within the United States.
 On the day of the Hill meetings, participants will be divided into groups to meet with senators and representatives and/or their key staff member(s).
-Each group will attend four to six meetings with House and Senate throughout the event.
+Each group will attend four to six meetings with House and Senate offices throughout the event.
 During each meeting, participants will have the opportunity to share firsthand stories about the impact of cancer research funding on their career and how cancer may have personally touched their life or that of a loved one. #AACRontheHill

 National Day of Action